Multi-Modal-IST-MMIST/.github/profile/README.md

 Our compromises are:
   * Curate and release new datasets;
   * Periodically updat and improve the existing datasets;
-  * Provide benchmarks for different tasks using our datasers.
+  * Provide benchmarks for different tasks using our datasets.

 ### Wanna know more or collaborate?
 Just reach out through email or github!

 ### How to cite us?
-Either cite the paper where the
+Either cite the paper where the dataset was first used and presented and/or acknowledge us: "The results shown in this work used datasets collected from MMIST:."